Azure/terraform-azurerm-avm-res-machinelearningservices-workspace/README.md

     - `address_prefixes`: Optional collection of address prefixes.
 If provided, `service_tag` will be ignored.
     - `protocol`: The allowed protocol(s).
 Valid options dependent on Service Tag.
     - `port_ranges`: The allow port(s) / port ranges.
 Valid options dependent on Service Tag.
+- `firewall_sku`: The SKU of the Azure Firewall.
+Valid options are 'Basic' or 'Standard'.
+Default is 'Standard'.

 Type: